YHWH-333/earth/README.md

 - Life is abundant, managed by Humans™, a use of the proprietary Soul™ API.
 - Evolution algorithm automatically selects the most suitable beings for life on the Earth.

+**Please check out the closed issues before submitting a new one!**

 ## **Note: This Repo is Incomplete!**

 _I am still porting all of the files from My home server in Heaven; as this was initially a personal project,